corretto/corretto-jdk/README.md

 ### Branches

+_develop-jdk15_
+: The default branch.
+The branch that consumes development and patches to upstream jdk15.
+Corretto 15 builds are generated from this branch.

 _develop_
-: The default branch.
-It absorbs active development contributions from forks or topic branches via pull requests that pass smoke testing and are accepted.
+: It absorbs active development contributions from forks or topic branches via pull requests that pass smoke testing and are accepted.

-_develop-jdk15_
+_upstream-jdk15_
-: The branch that consumes development and patches to upstream jdk15.
+: The branch is similar to master at [openjdk/jdk15](https://github.com/openjdk/jdk15).
+This branch merges into develop-jdk15.

 _upstream_
 : The branch is similar to master at [openjdk/jdk](https://github.com/openjdk/jdk).
 This branch merges into develop.

-_upstream-jdk15_
-: The branch is similar to master at [openjdk/jdk15](https://github.com/openjdk/jdk15).
-This branch merges into develop-jdk15.

 ### OpenJDK Readme
 ```